 - > It is preferable that a Grade B is achieved at GCSE in the subjects being selected for study - However, for some subjects the GCSE entry grade requirement may be higher than a Grade B. Details of subject specific entry requirements can be found on the next page: If a course is oversubscribed, then GCSE grades as detailed on the next page will dictate entry into the subject.
+These criteria are subject to annual review in light of information we receive from the Department of Education or Examining Boards

-Subject Specific Entry Requirements All courses require a grade C or above in GCSE English Language Subject Minimum GCSE Grade required Art, Craft and Design (AQA) (A-Level) C or above in Art and Design Digital Technology (CCEA) (A-level) B or above in Computer Science English Literature (CCEA) (A-level) C or above in English Literature combined with C or above in English Language English Enterature (CCEA) (A-1646) OR B or above in English Language only Geography (CCEA) (A-level) GCSE Geography preferable but not essential Cossistent (Const.)
-(Const.)
-C or above in Maths History (CCEA) (A-level) B or above in History B or above in English C or above in Single Award Science combined with grade C Life and Health Sciences Single Award (CCEA) (A-level) or above in Maths C C or above in Double Award Science B or above in Single Award Science combined with grade C Life and Health Sciences Double Award (CCEA) (A-level) or above in Maths C C or above in Double Award Science Sociology (WJEC) (A-level) B or above in English Language and/or Sociology , , , , , , , , , , , , , , , , , , , , 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 Spanish (CCEA) (A-level) C or above in Spanish
+Subject Specific Entry Requirements All courses require a grade C or above in GCSE English Language Subject Minimum GCSE Grade required Art, Craft and Design (AQA) (A-Level) C or above in Art and Design Digital Technology (CCEA) (A-level) B or above in Computer Science English Literature (CCEA) (A-level) C or above in English Literature combined with C or above in English Language OR B or above in English Language only Geography (CCEA) (A-level) GCSE Geography preferable but not essential C or above in Maths History (CCEA) (A-level) B or above in History B or above in English Life and Health Sciences Single Award (CCEA) (A-level) C or above in Single Award Science combined with grade C or above in Maths C C or above in Double Award Science Life and Health Sciences Double Award (CCEA) (A-level) B or above in Single Award Science combined with grade C or above in Maths C C or above in Double Award Science Sociology (WJEC) (A-level) B or above in English Language and/or Sociology Spanish (CCEA) (A-level) B or above in Spanish ^{} These criteria are subject to annual review in light of information we receive from the Department of Education or Examining Boards